How We Do It

 Trust by structure.
 Not by promise.

-Most AI platforms promise security through marketing language and best-practice documentation.
-We guarantee it through architecture.
+Most AI-enabled solutions promise security through marketing language and best-practice documentation.
+We build it into the foundation itself.
 The distinction matters.
 Policy-based security depends on agents and operators behaving correctly.
 Architectural security continues to function even when something fails above it.

 01